19hours/sg-statutes/Acts/Casino Control Act.md

 [Vic.
 CCA 1991, s.
 32]

+(5) No compensation shall be payable by the Authority in respect of any contract which is suspended under subsection (1A), whether or not such contract is terminated under this section.

+[Act 36 of 2012 wef 31/01/2013]

-### Effect of termination of controlled contract
+### Effect of suspension or termination of contract

 77\.
-If a controlled contract is terminated or deemed to be terminated in accordance with section 76 —
+If a contract is suspended, terminated or deemed to be terminated in accordance with section 76 —

-(a) the termination does not affect a right acquired, or a liability incurred, before that termination by a person who was a party to the contract;
+(a) the suspension or termination does not affect a right acquired, or a liability incurred, before that suspension or termination by a person who was a party to the contract;

+[Act 36 of 2012 wef 31/01/2013]

-(b) no liability for breach of contract is incurred by a person who was a party to the contract by reason only of that termination; and
+(b) no liability for breach of contract is incurred by a person who was a party to the contract by reason only of that suspension or termination; and

+[Act 36 of 2012 wef 31/01/2013]

-(c) the Authority does not incur any liability by reason of that termination.
+(c) the Authority does not incur any liability by reason of that suspension or termination.

+[Act 36 of 2012 wef 31/01/2013]

 [Vic.
 CCA 1991, s.
 33]

+[Act 36 of 2012 wef 31/01/2013]

-### No effect to be given to terminated contract
+### No effect to be given to suspended or terminated contract

-78\.—(1) A party to a contract terminated or deemed to be terminated in accordance with section 76 shall not give any effect to any part of the contract.
+78\.—(1) A party to a contract suspended, terminated or deemed to be terminated in accordance with section 76 shall not give any effect to any part of the contract during the period of suspension or upon the termination of the contract, as the case may be.

+[Act 36 of 2012 wef 31/01/2013]

 (2) Any casino operator who contravenes subsection (1) shall be liable to disciplinary action.